HarshitKamriya/Java-oops-project/README.md

             9. displayTotalPrice class :
                                 we are using GUI in this to display the total price , it is extending the Main class Here we are using awt for gui.

+            10. displyProductById class :
+                                we are using GUI in this to display the product by Id , it is extending the Main class Here we are using awt for gui.